 # Optional Components

-openHABian comes with a number of additional routines to quickly install and set up home automation related software.
-You'll find all of these in the openHABian Configuration Tool
+openHABian comes with a number of additional tools to quickly install and set up additional home automation related software.
+You'll find all of these in the openHABian Configuration Tool, menu option 20.

 - Frontail (opens new window) - openHAB Log Viewer accessible from http://openhabian:9001 (opens new window)